 Personnel from DPS and CPD communicate regularly on the scene of incidents that occur in and around the campus area.
-DPS has direct radio communication with the Carlisle Police Department on the police radio network.
+DPS has direct radio communication with Cumberland County Communications and other local law enforcement agencies through the county radio system.
 DPS and CPD also periodically conduct joint training and collaborate on investigations.
 There is no written memorandum of understanding between DPS and CPD.

-Officers are assigned as liaisons to specific residence halls and work with Resident Community Directors, Resident Assistants and other Campus Life staff to promote general well-being and safety in the residence halls.
-Officers work closely with our Campus Life partners in assigned buildings to provide training and information to promote crime prevention awareness and to develop healthy relationships with the residents of the building.
+Officers are assigned as liaisons to specific residence halls and work with Area Coordinators, Resident Assistants and other Residential Life staff to promote general well-being and safety in the residence halls.
+Officers work closely with our Residential Life partners in assigned buildings to provide training and information to promote crime prevention awareness and to develop healthy relationships with the residents of the building.

-DPS strives to foster and encourage community-Public Safety partnerships, both to aid in the prevention of crime, and to develop and maintain positive communication and mutual understanding and trust between students, staff, faculty, and Public Safety.
 Partnerships between community and the police are always stronger when the community understands and supports the role of the police and when the community is confident the actions of the police are fair and just.
 Students who fully understand the role of DPS and our efforts to enhance the quality of community life will be better prepared to provide advice to Public Safety to help shape policies and initiatives.